Overview

 - Once the Movie Progress dialog box completes, the file should play in your default video player application.

 Thank you for completing the Pathfinder Fundamentals tutorial.
-You should now have a basic understanding of the basics.
-There are still more advanced topics to cover.
+You should now have an understanding of the fundamentals.
+There are many advanced topics to cover.
 Refer to Pathfinder Tutorials for additional learning material.

 Related Tutorials